By PPMAG | May 31, 2017

 - More presentations in a session than normal (e.g. more than three).
 The chair needs to be aware that they have to manage the time for each presentation very carefully.

-- Address any other notes/special circumstances listed during their session with the respective presenter/authors (e.g. Skype needed, slides in advance for visual or hearing impaired, etc.).
+- Address any other notes/special circumstances listed during their session with the respective presenter/authors (e.g. audio needed, slides in advance for visual or hearing impaired, etc.).

 No later than five to six weeks before the conference, be in touch with all session chairs to inform them of their duties, outlined in the Sample Letter.
 Note that this copy is marked up so you are aware what you need to change.

-Session chairs need to: Collect all speakers’ A/V requirements and relay that information to the LAC.
+Session chairs need to: Communicate A/V requirements and relay that information to the LAC.
 Act as a liaison between speakers and the LAC for any tech needs/issues or other accommodations.

 Both before and after the conference encourage your session’s speakers a) to formally write up their presentation as a paper to submit to the IQ (paper competition entrants are already doing this), and b) submit their presentations for the conference archive.
-They will be able to do so through OpenConf.
 Encourage speakers to upload prior to the conference, but they will have a window of time after if they did not get the chance to do so.

 By three weeks prior to the conference, Session Chairs should have: